AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 * At the time of training our model, we need to hide information that occurs after timestep t.
 Timestep t should not depend on any future timesteps, otherwise we would be cheating quite a bit, there should be no "leakage from future to past".

+* Causality in our case simply means that we are hiding all future time steps(data samples), from the filter that is currently at work.
+We don't want it to see yet what coming up in the future, but we would like it to learn the relationship between the current time-step and previous ones.
+If there would be "leakage" of future content into the current time-step,

 ## Gated Activation Units:
 * The term "Gate" has been adopted in a number of fields, for example in music production, we use the term "Noise-Gate" when we refer to a device that is responsible for attenuating signals that fall below some pre determined threshhold, and simpler said, if a certain sound is not loud enough, then the listener will not be able to hear it at all.